TP-online/CreatorAssistant/README.md

 - **Minimum**: 60 seconds (absolute minimum)
 - **Recommended**: 120-300 seconds
 - **Maximum**: 600+ seconds for maximum safety
+- If cycling multi accounts, the more accs you use = the lower delay you can put

 ### Advanced Filtering